prozilla-os/ProzillaOS/docs/features/taskbar/README.md

 - Menus - This includes the home menu, where you can find quick access and a list of applications and the search menu, where you can search for applications by name.

-- Apps list - This is a list of pinned applications, similar to how Window's taskbar pinning works.
+- App list - This is a list of pinned and active applications.

 - Indicators - This is a group of indicators that are used to display information, like battery power, network connection and volume.